 With these accounting resume cover letter tips, they’ll see that you’re the greatest accountant without a tax loophole named after yourself.
 You’ll soon be on your way to your bookkeeping interview.

-Good luck, we’re accounting on you!
+Good luck, we’re

 Have any questions on how to write an accountant or account intern cover letter?
 Not sure how to start your body paragraphs or end your cover letter for jobs in accounting?
 Get at us in the comments below, and we’ll answer your question.
 Thanks for reading!